We say we need to talk about a lot of things that we don’t really need to talk about. But we do need to talk about food waste.

-We’d normally start with a fact or stat to support such strong statements but this post is going to do that with a bucketload of stats.
-We’ve split them into four areas – and you can click to be transported to the waste-zone of your choice.
+We’d normally start with a fact to support such strong statements but this post is going to do that with a bucketload of stats – and even a ridiculous calculation that transforms our planet’s waste into a mountain.
+So, without further ado, let’s head towards those stats yonder.
+We’ve split them into five areas – and you can click to be transported to the waste-zone of your choice.

 - Facts on the impact on the environment